rdevendra/tokari/README.md

 * Setup Database

-    create config/database.yml.
+Create config/database.yml.
 Once configured, your database.yml should contain something like this:
 ```shell
     development:
         adapter: postgresql